awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-source-groups.md

 # Using source groups with your channel's outputs<a name="channel-assembly-source-groups"></a>

 A source group associates a package configuration with an output on a channel\.
 When you create the package configuration on the source, you identify the source group's name\.
 Then, when you create the output on the channel, you enter that same name to associate the output with the package configuration\.
-VOD sources that are added to a program on a channel must belong to the source group that's identified in the output\.
+VOD sources and live sources that are added to a program on a channel must belong to the source group that's identified in the output\.

  For example:
 + VOD sources 1 and 2 both have three package configurations that have the source groups: **HLS**, **DASH**, and **HLS\-4k**\.